-The last reported sale price of our Class A common stock on the Nasdaq National Market on July 7, 2005 was \$1.26 per share.
+The last reported sale price of our Class A common stock on the Nasdaq National Market on June [], 2005 was \$[

+] per share.

 We have never paid and do not expect to pay any cash dividends on our Class A common stock in the foreseeable future.
 Charter Holdco is required under certain circumstances to pay distributions pro rata to all its common members to the extent necessary for any common member to pay taxes incurred with respect to its share of taxable income attributed to Charter Holdco.
 Covenants in the indentures and credit agreements governing the debt of our subsidiaries restrict their ability to make distributions to us and, accordingly, limit our ability to declare or pay cash dividends.
 We intend to cause Charter Holdco and its subsidiaries to retain future earnings, if any, to finance the operation of the business of Charter Holdco and its subsidiaries.
 In addition, we may only pay dividends from legally available surplus under Delaware law.
-Charter elected not to declare the March 31 and June 30, 2005 dividends on its Series A Convertible Redeemable Preferred Stock because it was unable to conclude with certainty that it had such surplus.
-Under the Certificate of Designation governing the Series A Convertible Redeemable Preferred Stock have been paid for all past dividend periods and sufficient funds shall have been set aside for payment of the dividend on the Series A Convertible Redeemable Preferred Stock for the then current dividend period.
+Charter elected not to declare the March 31, 2005 dividend on its Series A Convertible Redeemable Preferred Stock because it was unable to conclude with certainty that it had such surplus.
+Under the Certificate of Designation governing the Series A Convertible Redeemable Preferred Stock, we may not pay dividends on our common stock unless and until the full cumulative dividends on all outstanding shares of the Series A Preferred Stock have been paid for all past dividend periods and sufficient funds shall have been set aside for payment of the dividend on the Series A Convertible Redeemable Preferred Stock for the then current dividend period.